 After she started receiving her benefits, Linda felt a flood of relief.
 "Knowing there was some help out there made me feel like I could keep pushing,” she told us.
 “This is not going to last forever, and at least I can eat."

 Want to learn more about SNAP and how to apply?
 Visit BenefitsCheckUp.org and enter your ZIP code.
 From there you can get more SNAP info, including how to apply, and you can also browse other money-saving benefits programsin your area.

 “The average monthly SNAP benefit for a senior living alone is $105.
-But nearly half of older adults who qualify for the program do not take advantage of it,” says Brandy Bauer, Director of the MIPPA Resource Center.
+But nearly half of older adults who qualify for the program do not take advantage of it,” says Brandy Bauer, former Director of the MIPPA Resource Center.

 Don’t miss out on benefits that are yours to take.
 It’s worth seeing if you qualify for SNAP and other programs that can really improve your quality of life,” Bauer said.